Astros vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 57.6% of the games this season when they were the moneyline favorite (34-25).
+- The Astros have put together a 34-26 record in games they were favored on the moneyline (winning 56.7% of those games).

-- Based on this contest's moneyline, the Astros have an implied win probability of 69.2%.
+- The Astros have a 62.3% chance to win this matchup based on the moneyline's implied probability.

-- Houston has combined with opponents to go over the total 47 times this season for a 47-46-1 record against the over/under.
+- Houston has played in 95 games with over/under set, and have combined with opponents to go over the total 47 times (47-47-1).

-- The Astros have put together an 8-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!